A love letter to rave culture, ‘199X’ is the debut artist album from Anjunabeats stalwart Damion ‘Damo’ Houchen, also known as Genix.

 From those origins, Genix has blossomed into a mainstay in the trance scene.
 As his stature grew, so did his approach to his music:

-His Anjunabeats Worldwide 09 mix championed these ideas.
-It was an iTunes #1 dance album that took us from slow-burning progressive to fiery techno, landing somewhere between a Global Underground mix and a classic Gatecrasher compilation.
+Genix’s Anjunabeats Worldwide 09 mix championed these ideas, an iTunes #1 dance album that took us from slow burning progressive to fiery techno, landing somewhere between a Global Underground and Gatecrasher compilation mix.

-2020’s ‘The Light’ was a bullish electro-edged anthem alongside label mate Grum and hit number one on Beatport’s Melodic Techno chart.
-DJ support from Etienne De Crecy and Hi-Lo (Oliver Heldens) followed.
+2020’s ‘The Light’ was a bullish electro-edged anthem alongside label mate Grum and hit Number 1 on Beatport’s Melodic Techno chart.
+DJ support Etienne De Crecy, Hi-Lo (Oliver Heldens), and Joel Corry followed.

-A polished DJ, Genix has performed around the world; festival stages at Creamfields (UK), Tomorrowland, EDC, ABGT250, and 350, to more intimate club affairs; Ministry Of Sound, The Hollywood Palladium, Warehouse Project.
+A polished DJ, Genix has performed around the world from festival stages at Creamfields (UK), Tomorrowlands, EDC, ABGT250, 350 and 450, to more intimate club affairs; Ministry Of Sound, The Hollywood Palladium, Warehouse Project.

-These shows don’t live up to the heights of playing 5,597 meters above sea level though, where in April 2019 Genix set the Guinness world record for the highest land DJ set, hosting a party at Everest Base Camp.
+These shows don’t live up to the heights of 5,597 metres above sea level though, where in April 2019 Genix set the Guinness World Record for the highest land DJ set, hosting a party at Everest Base Camp.